 Presented by the Tri-County Arts Council, and the Cattaraugus Region Community Foundation (CRCF) made possible by an endowment from the estate of F. Donald Kenney.

 Open to all artists, 18 years of age or older, who are currently residing in New York State’s Southern Tier (the counties of Allegany, Broome, Cattaraugus, Chautauqua, Chemung, Steuben, Schuyler, Tioga, and Tompkins).
 All works must be original and completed within the past two years.
 Work previously submitted to the Southern Tier Biennial is not eligible.

-Works created in all visual media are eligible with the understanding that the Biennial’s exhibition venues and format may not be able to accommodate all work.
+Works created in all visual media are eligible (this includes everything from pottery to painting to video-if it is meant to be seen then it is welcome!) with the understanding that the Biennial’s exhibition venues and format may not be able to accommodate all work.
 Work will not be judged by media categories.
 Accepted work must be finished, dry, and ready to install.

 Photographing Your Work:

 We want you to successfully enter this show, please submit quality, color correct photos of your work (we recommend cropping out frames and backgrounds).